-But don’t worry – you don’t have to manage this on one day.
-But you should be quite fit, persistent and sure-footed, if you want to do this multiday tour through the sunny side of the valley Vinschgau in western South Tyrol.
+But don’t worry – you do not have to manage this on one day.
+But you should be quite fit, persistent and sure-footed, if you want to do this multi-day tour through the sunny side of the valley Vinschgau in western South Tyrol.

 Those, who decide to explore the Vinschgau by foot, will get to know the region in all its details.
 This high alpine tour starts in the vicinity of Naturns and ends in Reschen.
 The way goes uphill and downhill, along old paths and new ones.
 Not only the several stages are very varied, but also the landscape, the mountain pastures, the menus in the refuges, as well as the sights you will pass by.